 ALERT The camera's protection function may have activated because camera temperature is too high.
-Turn off the camera and wait until it cools down before trying to use it again.
-Any of the following may occur after the "ALERT" message appears.
+Turn off the camera and wait until it cools down before trying to use it again. • Any of the following may occur after the "ALERT" message appears.
 1) Power turns off.
 2) Movie recording is impossible or movie length is limited.
 3) Monitor screen brightness setting changes to 0.
 Battery is low.
 Battery power is low.
 Cannot correct image!
 Keystone correction of the image cannot be performed for some reason.
-The image will be stored as-is, without correction (page 113).
+The image will be stored as-is, without correction (page 112).
 Cannot find the file.
 The image you specified with the slideshow "Images" setting cannot be found.
-Change the "Images" setting (page 156) and try again.
+Change the "Images" setting (page 161) and try again.
 Cannot register any more files.
-You are attempting to save a BEST SHOT scene when there are already 999 scenes in the "SCENE" folder (page 108).
-You are attempting to copy a FAVORITE file when the "FAVORITE" folder already contains 9999 files (page 192).
+You are attempting to save a BEST SHOT scene when there are already 999 scenes in the "SCENE" folder (page 109).
+You are attempting to copy a FAVORITE file when the "FAVORITE" folder already contains 9999 files (page 199).

 Card ERROR There is something wrong with the memory card.
 Turn off the camera, remove the memory card, and then reload it into the camera.
 If this message re-appears when you turn the camera back on, format the memory card (page 50).
-MPORTANT!
-Formatting the memory card deletes all its files.
+IMPORTANT! • Formatting the memory card deletes all its files.
 Before formatting, try transferring recoverable files to a computer or some other storage device.
 Check connections!
-You are attempting to connect the camera to a printer while the camera's USB settings are not compatible with the USB system of the printer (page 212).
-If your computer is running Windows 98SE or 98, the USB driver may not be installed (page 225).
+You are attempting to connect the camera to a printer while the camera's USB settings are not compatible with the USB system of the printer (page 216).
+If your computer is running Windows 98SE or 98, the USB driver may not be installed (page 234).
 Files could not be saved because battery is low.
 Battery power is low, so an image file could not be saved.
 Folder cannot be created.
 You are trying to record a file while there are already 9,999 files stored in the 999th folder.
-If you want to record more, delete files you no longer need (page 196).
+If you want to record more, delete files you no longer need (page 204).
 LENS ERROR This message appears and the camera turns off whenever lens performs some unexpected operation.
 If the same message appears after you turn power back on, contact your retailer or a CASIO service center.

+LENS ERROR 2 The Camera Shake unit may be malfunctioning.
+If the same message appears after you turn power back on, contact your retailer or a CASIO service center.
 Load paper!
 The printer ran out of paper while printing.
 Memory Full Memory is full with images you recorded and/ or of files saved by editing operations.
-Delete files you no longer need (page 196).
+Delete files you no longer need (page 204).
 No Favorites file!
 The FAVORITE folder does not contain any files.
-Printing Error An error occurred while printing.The printer is turned off.The printer generated an error, etc. Record Error Image compression could not be performed for some reason during image data storage.
+Printing Error An error occurred while printing.
+The printer is turned off.
+The printer generated an error, etc. Record Error Image compression could not be performed for some reason during image data storage.
 Shoot the image again.
 Replenish ink!
 During printing, the printer is running low on ink or is out of ink.
-RETRY POWER ON If the lens comes into contact with some obstacle, this message appears and the camera turns off.
-Take action to remove the obstacle, and try turning on power again.
 SYSTEM ERROR Your camera system is corrupted.
 Contact your retailer or an authorized CASIO service center.
 The card is locked.
 The LOCK switch of the SD memory card or SDHC memory card loaded in the camera is in the locked position.
 You cannot store images to or delete images from a memory card that is locked.
 There are no files.
 There are no files in built-in memory or on the memory card.